-Once engaged in a new project one of the first things you'll want to organise will be your visit to the proposed site, however in most cases this is unlikely to happen instantly and so in the meantime it is very beneficial to carry out a site analysis desktop study.
+Once engaged in a new project one of the first things you’ll want to organize will be an initial visit to the proposed site.
+However in most cases this is unlikely to happen instantly, and so in the meantime it can be extremely beneficial to carry out a site analysis desktop study prior to going.

 This involves the analysis of secondary information and research taken from maps, internet searches and literature, and using them to study the relationship (separately and between) the immediate and extended contexts of your site prior to your visit.

 …this is typically carried out whilst sat at a desk and so hence the name …a (site analysis) “desktop study”.